kdeldycke/plumage/README.md

 License
 -------

-The content of this repository is copyrighted (c) 2004-2013 Kevin Deldycke.
+The content of this repository is copyrighted (c) 2012-2013 Kevin Deldycke.

-Unless contrary mention, the licensing terms below applies:

-  * Code and software released under [GNU/GPL licence, v2.0](http://www.fsf.org/licensing/licenses/gpl.html).
+Unless contrary mention, the content in this repository is licensed under a [GNU/GPL licence, v2.0](http://www.fsf.org/licensing/licenses/gpl.html).
-  * Other content published under [Creative Commons Attribution-Share Alike 3.0 license](http://creativecommons.org/licenses/by-sa/3.0/).

 Third-party assets